 Anticipatory bail is a legal protection granted under Section 438 of the Criminal Procedure Code (CrPC) that allows a person to seek bail in advance if they anticipate being arrested for a non-bailable offense.
 This ensures that the accused is not detained immediately after an FIR (First Information Report) is filed.
+Consulting an experienced Anticipatory Bail Lawyer in Delhi can help individuals understand their legal rights and prepare a strong bail application before arrest.

 Key Features of Anticipatory Bail

-✔ Applies before Arrest – Granted when a person fears arrest.
+✔ Applies Before Arrest – Granted when a person fears arrest.

 ✔ Issued by Sessions Court or High Court – The accused must approach either court.